Existence and non-existence of area-minimizing hypersurfaces in manifolds of non-negative Ricci curvature: A class of manifolds with non-negative Ricci curvature

 where $\r_i$ and $d\mu_{\ep_iN}$ are the distance function and volume element on $\ep_iN$, respectively, and $d\mu_N$ is the volume element on $N$.
+Let $\lan\cdot,\cdot\ran_i$ be the inner product corresponding to $|\cdot|_i$.
 We see that conditions C1), C2) and C3) are all scaling invariant.
 Let

 then

 and so $\widetilde{\mathcal{R}}_i^{1-n}$ is the Green function on $\ep_iN$.
 By \eqref{HessR2} we have